arabellas-craft/arabellas-craft.github.io/_posts/2025-12-12-history-of-chaos-magic.md

 Unlike many magical traditions that claim ancient or unknowable origins, chaos magic has a documented history.
 We know who started it, when they started it, and what they were reacting against.
 This isn't a drawback.
 It's one of the most honest things about the practice.

 Chaos magic emerged in England during the late 1970s.
 It has founders with names and published works.
 It developed in a specific cultural context that shaped what it became.
 Understanding that context helps you understand what chaos magic is actually for.
+If you're new to the practice and want the shape of it before the dates, [Chaos Magic for the Curious](/what-is-chaos-magic) covers what it is and who it's for.

 ## Timeline at a Glance